So many of the meals that we enjoy, wherever in the world one looks, rely on delicious cooked mushrooms as part of their ingredients list.

-Other flavourings and coatings for cooked mushrooms also need your close observation to look for any symptoms of illness in your pet – these include butter, cheese and salt.
+Other flavorings and coatings for cooked mushrooms also need your close observation to look for any symptoms of illness in your pet – these include butter, cheese, and salt.

-The structure of mushrooms makes them hard for your dog’s inner systems to break down, and it’s going to cause a lot of discomfort.
+The structure of mushrooms makes it hard for your dog’s inner systems to break down, and it’s going to cause a lot of discomfort.

 If your dog throws up for several days after this though, definitely communicate that to your vet, if only to receive some medicine that can help with this.